-Today we know that there is more to keeping the heart healthy than eating right and exercise.
-Getting the right amount of sleep is just as important.
-People with chronic sleep disturbances such as insomnia (30% of us) have a shorter life expectancy compared to those who consistently sleep well.
+There’s definitely more to keeping your heart healthy than eating right and exercise.
+Getting the right amount of sleep is also important.
+People with chronic sleep disturbances such as insomnia and sleep apnea have a shorter life expectancy compared to those who consistently sleep well.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Sleeping a solid seven or eight hours per night is a marker of good heart health,” says cardiac surgeon A. Marc Gillinov, MD.
 “Exactly how sleep influences the coronary arteries is still being studied, but we do know that not getting enough sleep is associated with risk factors for heart disease.”

 For the majority of adults, getting between seven and eight hours each night is the optimal amount of sleep.
 But that number seems difficult to reach.
 Research from the National Sleep Foundation found that 35% of Americans report their sleep quality as “poor” or “only fair.”
 And about 63% of Americans say they’re not getting enough sleep during the week, reporting an average of six hours and 55 minutes per night.

-“Our advice at Cleveland Clinic’s Heart Center is to respect your body’s need for sleep, aiming for seven to eight hours per night”
+“It’s best to respect your body’s need for sleep, aiming for seven to eight hours per night,” Dr. Gillinov explains.

-Dr. Gillinov explains that people who sleep less than six hours per night tend to have the cardiovascular risks of higher blood pressure, higher blood sugar (which can lead to diabetes), greater inflammation, and more obesity than those who sleep longer.
+He says that people who sleep less than six hours per night tend to have more cardiovascular risks than those who sleep longer, including: